microsoft/vscode-docs/docs/getstarted/userinterface.md

 ![Explorer Menu](images/userinterface/explorer_menu.png)

 VS Code works very well with other tools that you might use, especially command-line tools.
-If you want to run a command-line tool in the context of the folder you currently have open in VS Code, right-click the folder and select **Open in Command Prompt** (or **Open in Terminal** on Mac or Linux).
+If you want to run a command-line tool in the context of the folder you currently have open in VS Code, right-click the folder and select **Open in Command Prompt** (or **Open in Terminal** on macOS or Linux).

-You can also navigate to the location of a file or folder in the native Explorer by right-clicking on a file or folder and selecting **Reveal in Explorer** (or **Reveal in Finder** on the Mac or **Open Containing Folder** on Linux).
+You can also navigate to the location of a file or folder in the native Explorer by right-clicking on a file or folder and selecting **Reveal in Explorer** (or **Reveal in Finder** on the macOS or **Open Containing Folder** on Linux).

 >**Tip:** Type `kb(workbench.action.quickOpen)` (**Quick Open**) to quickly search and open a file by its name.